Enet/react-russian-router/README.md

 2. Loads all the resources in parallel.
     - Looks for cached JS and CSS files or loads files using `fetch`.
     - Loads user's data.
-3. When the resources are ready to use, it gets payload asynchronously.
+3. When the resources are ready to use, it gets payload synchronously.
 4. Renders payload.

 Despite of the complexity, `FetchSwitch` is a very flexible component.
 You can replace any step and adapt the switch for your own needs.
-If you use SSR, take a look at the props `initialPayload` and `initialUserData`.
+If you use SSR, take a look at the props `getInitialPayload` and `getInitialUserData`.

 #### `extractJsPath(matchObject)` : string or func = `{payload}.js`
 Function to generate path to JS code by `matchObject`.
 Also string can be passed.
 Placeholders `{payload}`, `{payload.abc}`, `{payload.Abc}` and `{payload.ABC}` will be replaced with `matchObject.payload` in different letter cases.